QuentinRa/blog.quentinra.dev/info/assembly/index.md

 ## Functions

 You are almost ready to write functions.
-You know that function parameters must be stored in register, starting from r0.
-The result will be stored in r0.
+You know that the function parameters must be stored in registers, starting from r0 and that the result will be stored in r0.

 Still, you must learn

 * the syntax of functions
-* how to store register
+* how to store registers

-For the later, you should remember that you don't have a lot of registers.
+For the latter, you should remember that you don't have a lot of registers.
 And what if a function calls another one?
-You may want to know how you should manage your register for that.
+You may want to know how you should manage your registers for that (like pc and lr registers might become messed up after a function call).

 * [Declaration](functions/syntax.md)
 * [Call](functions/call.md)